Patricia Alcivar: Professional boxing career

-Patricia started her professional Boxing Career on October 9, 2009 with a first-round knockout over Jennifer Batchelder.
+Patricia started her professional Boxing Career on October 9, 2009, with a first-round knockout over Jennifer Batchelder.
 This fight took place in Columbia, Tennessee.
-Alcivar then faced Laura Gomez May 16, 2010 in Kissimmee, Florida and won that fight by a fourth-round TKO.
-For her third fight on August 13, 2010 she won by TKO in the third round over Shari Denise Jacobs in Tampa, Florida.
-Alcivar then had a rematch with Laura Gomez on March 4, 2011, in Alcivars home town of Queens, New York and was taken the distance for the first time with unanimous decision with all three judges scoring all four rounds for Alcivar.
-Alcivar defeated Savanna "The Lioness" Hill on April 2, 2011 at Roger Dean Stadium in Jupiter, Florida.
-She won by a decisive 6 round unanimous decision.
+Alcivar then faced Laura Gomez on May 16, 2010, in Kissimmee, Florida. and won that fight by a fourth-round TKO.
+Im her third fight on August 13, 2010, she won by TKO in the third round over Shari Denise Jacobs in Tampa, Florida.
+Alcivar then had a rematch with Laura Gomez on March 4, 2011, in Alcivar's home town of Queens, New York, and was taken the distance for the first time with unanimous decision with all three judges scoring all four rounds for Alcivar.
+Alcivar defeated Savanna "The Lioness" Hill on April 2, 2011, at Roger Dean Stadium in Jupiter, Florida.
+She won by a decisive six-round unanimous decision.
 The cards read 60-54 twice and 60-53.
-Hill was looking to go several times during the fight and actually appeared to be crying during the fight as she was taking a fierce beating from Alcivar.
-Alcivar was help guided by Johnny Faraće.